Sir-Batman/herbstluftConfig/README.md

  * firefox
  * bar, bar ain't recursive, a wonderful little status bar manager
  * dmenu
+ * libnotify, for the usage of notify-send in the low battery messages.
+I also use the dunst package as the backend for the notifications.
  * some packages for the power reading in the status bar.
 Currently not sure which packages hold the commands...

 =================